What It's Like To Be A Therapist During COVID-19

 Refinery29: How are you seeing patients during the pandemic?

 Mary K. Alvord: “I’d say that my business was 10 to 15 percent telehealth prior to the coronavirus.
 That was our norm.
 And now it’s basically 98 percent of all services.
-I’m not licensed in D.C., so normally they’d have to come to me.
-But right now, the laws [around practicing in states other than the one you’re licensed in] are relaxed, and I can continue services with my D.C. patients, even though I’m based in Maryland.
+I’m not licensed in Washington DC, so normally they’d have to come to me.
+But right now, the laws [around practicing in states other than the one you’re licensed in] are relaxed, and I can continue services with my DC patients, even though I’m based in Maryland.

 What’s the other two percent?